SojaSurfer/BASICParser/README.md

 ![Python version](https://img.shields.io/badge/python-3.12%2B-blue)

 This repository contains scripts for decoding [Commodore 64 BASIC](https://en.wikipedia.org/wiki/Commodore_BASIC) source files and converting them into lexical tokens in ASCII format.
 The parser includes a syntax tagger that classifies tokens according to their functional properties in the BASIC language.
+The tagset used for classification is available in two formats: as a human-readable [markdown table](./tagset.md) and as a machine-readable [JSON file](./scripts/tagset.json).

 ## Features